IOS 12: Rainbow flag emoji

 After a rainbow flag emoji with an interdictory sign over it appeared on Twitter, several users accused Apple of encouraging anti-LGBT attitudes.
 However, Emojipedia has clarified that this occurs when a user tweets the two emojis together and is not an intended feature.
 This can be used with other emojis as well.

 FaceTime eavesdropping issue

 A FaceTime issue impacting several versions of iOS 12 (versions 12.1–12.1.3) allowed users to call someone via FaceTime and hear the audio coming from their phone before answering the call, before the bug was fixed in iOS 12.1.4.

 Supported devices

-Any device that supports iOS 11 can be upgraded to iOS 12.
-However, devices with an A7 or A8 chip and 1GB of RAM, such as the iPhone 5S, 6, 6 Plus, and the iPod Touch (6th generation), have limited support.
+All devices that support iOS 11 support iOS 12.
+However, devices with 1 GB of RAM, A7 and certain A8 chip processors have limited support, which include the iPhone 5s, iPhone 6 & 6 Plus, iPod Touch (6th generation), iPad Air (1st generation), iPad Mini 2 and iPad Mini 3.

-These are the list of the devices that support iOS 12: